Address: 619 W Walnut Street

-Description of Agency: The Child Protection Center is an off site clinic of Children's Hospital, and their goal is to protect children from abuse and provide resources to help them heal.
+Description of Agency: The Milwaukee Child Advocacy Center is an off site clinic of Children's Hospital, and their goal is to protect children from abuse and provide resources to help them heal.
 They provide comprehensive assessments of children suspected of being physically or sexually abused or neglected, and perform foster care health screenings for children in the foster care system.
 In addition to these services they also conduct specialized medical exams and victim interviews.
-Through medical services, the Child Protection Center enables children and families to heal from the trauma of abuse and neglect and advocate for safe and secure living environments.
+Through medical services, the Milwaukee Child Advocacy Center enables children and families to heal from the trauma of abuse and neglect and advocate for safe and secure living environments.

 Requirements: Students must be outgoing and willing to interact with children and teens of all ages.
 Volunteers must be independent and proactive with the duties assigned.
 When signing up for this placement, Service Learners will need a completed volunteer application, background check, and reference form, have proof of two TB tests (taken one or more weeks apart) and immunization records from your primary physician (not from Marquette, unless you received immunizations here).
 Due dates for these documents will be given at Sign-Up Night.
 At orientation, Service Learners will have their pictures taken for name identification badges.
 Service Learning will hold a 2-day TB Test Clinic on campus.
 The Student Health Services fee for this test is $10, made payable by cash, check, or MU cash.
 Your second TB Test may be done at the agency.

 Dress: Service Learners must be dressed professionally in a solid color shirt, khaki pants, and closed-toed shoes.

 Commitment: Students must attend the two hour training session in the beginning of the semester and commit to one two-hour shift each week in the waiting room through the end of the semester.
 If you miss a shift, you must make up that missed time in the future.